Skip to main content

 Overview

-HIP-4 launched on Hyperliquid mainnet on May 2, 2026, adding fully collateralized binary outcome markets that settle to 0 or 1 in USDH.
+HIP-4 launched on Hyperliquid mainnet on May 2, 2026, adding fully collateralized binary outcome markets that settle to 0 or 1 in USDC.
 These markets live in HyperCore alongside perpetuals and spot, sharing the same CLOB infrastructure, the same WebSocket streams, and the same data endpoints you use for every other Hyperliquid asset.
-This guide walks you through the data model first, then takes you step by step through discovering markets, reading and streaming the orderbook, acquiring USDH, and placing trades using the Quicknode Hyperliquid TypeScript SDK.
+This guide walks you through the data model first, then takes you step by step through discovering markets, reading and streaming the orderbook, and placing trades using Hyperliquid API, Quicknode's zero-custody REST builder API for Hyperliquid.

-- HIP-4 markets are binary YES/NO contracts that settle to 0 or 1 in USDH and trade on the HyperCore CLOB with zero open fee
+• HIP-4 markets are binary YES/NO contracts that settle to 0 or 1 in USDC and trade on the HyperCore CLOB with zero open fee

-#Ncoin (for example,#20for YES and#21for NO) inallMids, datasets, and all streaming APIs - Quicknode builds and maintains SDKs for TypeScript, Python, Go, and Rust, plus a hosted REST API reference and gRPC streaming endpoints
+• Quicknode builds and maintains SDKs for TypeScript, Python, Go, and Rust, plus Hyperliquid API (a zero-custody REST builder API) and gRPC streaming endpoints

 What You Will Do